tomredf/lotto-checker/data/authors/default.md

 ---
-name: Clara Software
+name: Dermot Fitzpatrick
 avatar: /static/images/avatar.png
-occupation: Fullstack Developers
+occupation: Fullstack Developer
 company: Clara Software
-email: tomredf@gmail.com
+email: info@clarasoftware.com
 twitter: https://twitter.com/dermotf
 github: https://github.com/tomredf
 ---

+Clara Software is a software company that specializes in high-quality custom web apps.
+We build secure, scalable, and user-friendly products that are designed to increase your productivity and drive your business forward.

-We are fullstack developers based in Vancouver BC Canada.
-We started 20 years ago with Visual Basic and then MS Access.
+I am a fullstack developer based in Vancouver BC Canada.
+I started 25 years ago with Visual Basic and then MS Access.
 After that it was Lua and then MS SQL Server.
-But now we mainly use Javascript or JAMStack to be more exact.
+But now I mainly use Javascript.

-Here is a list of our current tools/frameworks/services.
+Here is a list of my current tools/frameworks/services.

 - Next.js
 - React.js